zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

 - Add security rules to your existing VCN
 - Create and apply a stack in Resource Manager
 - Connect to your compute instance via a browser and set up your desktop
-- Download the labs files for this workshop
+- Download the labs files

 ### Prerequisites